plumvillage/oracles/oracles.rst

 #.

     | Grant, if thou wilt, thou art beloved of many,
-    | And pray, and sing, and tell old tales, and laugh
-    | At gilded butterflies.
+    | Both in your form and nobleness of mind.

 #.